Slaviiiii/react-music-project/README.md

 - For Routes, it uses react-router-dom.
 - Some Routes have RouteGuard wrapper.
 - React-hook-form is used for form validation.
-- It gets provded with icons from ["Font awesome"]("https://fontawesome.com").
+- It gets provded with icons from [Font awesome](https://fontawesome.com).

 ## Technologies
 The used Technologies are: